Placeborg/GitTest/README.md

 # GitTest
-Meant for testing purposes to explore GIT and dump practice/test code
+Meant for testing purposes to explore GIT and dump practice/test code.